Dimethylheptylpyran

 Dimethylheptylpyran (DMHP) is a synthetic cannabinoid and analogue of tetrahydrocannabinol (THC).
 It was invented in 1949 during attempts to elucidate the structure of Δ^{9}-THC, one of the active components of cannabis.
 DMHP is a pale yellow, viscous oil which is insoluble in water but dissolves in alcohol or non-polar solvents.

-DMHP is similar in structure to THC, differing only in the position of one double bond, and the replacement of the 3-pentyl chain with a 3-(1,2-dimethylheptyl) chain.
+DMHP is similar in structure to Δ^{9}-THC, differing only in the position of one double bond, and the replacement of the 3-pentyl chain with a 3-(1,2-dimethylheptyl) chain.

 Effects

-DMHP produces similar activity to THC, such as sedative effects, but is considerably more potent, especially having much stronger analgesic and anticonvulsant effects than THC, although comparatively weaker psychological effects.
+DMHP produces hashish-like effects in humans, but is considerably more potent.

+The substance has much stronger analgesic and anticonvulsant effects than purified Δ^{9}-THC, although comparatively weaker psychological effects.

 Mechanism of action

 It is thought to act as a CB_{1} receptor agonist, in a similar manner to other cannabinoid derivatives.
 While DMHP itself has been subject to relatively little study since the characterization of the cannabinoid receptors, the structural isomer 1,2-dimethylheptyl-Δ^{8}-THC has been shown to be a highly potent cannabinoid agonist, and the activity of its enantiomers has been studied separately.